-Renewable Generation Pockets: KeyTakeaways
+Renewable Generation Pockets: Key Takeaways

 - Transmission limitations prevent full delivery of renewable energy.
 A minimum of 5 TWh of renewable energy in 2030 and 10 TWh in 2035 is projected to be curtailed due to transmission limitations in renewable pockets.
-This equates to roughly 5% less renewable energy that can be counted toward the CLCPA targets. - Transmission expansion is critical to facilitating efficient CLCPA energy target achievement.
+This equates to roughly 5% less renewable energy that can be produced, and thus may not be counted toward the CLCPA targets. - Transmission expansion is critical to facilitating efficient CLCPA energy target achievement.
 The current New York transmission system, at both local and bulk levels, is inadequate to achieve currently required policy objectives.
-Some renewable generation pockets throughout the State already face curtailments, more curtailments will be experienced in the future and will become more constrained as an increasing number of intermittent generation resources connect. - Four pockets will particularly benefit from transmission expansion.
+Some renewable generation pockets throughout the State already face curtailments, more curtailments will be experienced in the future and will become more constrained as an increasing number of intermittent generation resources interconnect.

+■ Four pockets will particularly benefit from transmission expansion.
 The Finger Lakes (Z1), Southern Tier (Z2), Watertown (X3), and Long Island.
 Without investment in transmission, these areas of the New York grid will experience persistent and significant limitations to deliver the renewable power from these pockets to consumers in the upcoming years.